Skip to main content

 Flora Ecosystems

 The Araucaria araucana dominates the upper montane zone (1,200–1,800 m), forming the iconic open parkland forests that characterise this portion of the Andes.
-Individual trees reach 40 m in height and can live for 1,500–2,000 years; their distinctive candelabra silhouettes are unmistakable against the sky.
-Below the Araucaria zone, the forest transitions to mixed coigüe (Nothofagus dombeyi), raulí (Nothofagus nervosa), and roble (Nothofagus obliqua), with increasingly dense Chusquea quila bamboo understory.
+Individual trees reach up to 40 m in height and can live for more than 1,000 years; their distinctive candelabra silhouettes are unmistakable against the sky.
+[1] Below the Araucaria zone, the forest transitions to mixed coigüe (Nothofagus dombeyi), raulí (Nothofagus nervosa), and roble (Nothofagus obliqua), with increasingly dense Chusquea quila bamboo understory.
 The nalca (Gunnera tinctoria), a giant-leafed herbaceous plant with leaves exceeding 2 metres in diameter, thrives in stream margins and forest gaps.
 Ferns are exceptionally diverse at mid elevations, with tree ferns (Lophosoria quadripinnata) reaching 3–4 m.
 The Chilean firebush (Embothrium coccineum) provides brilliant red flowers in spring.
-At higher elevations, volcanic substrates support sparse cushion-plant communities and llareta.
+At higher elevations, volcanic substrates support sparse cushion-plant communities.

 Geology

 The reserve lies within the volcanic arc of the southern Andes, a zone of intense Quaternary volcanism driven by Nazca Plate subduction.
-Volcán Lonquimay (2,865 m), one of Chile's most active volcanoes, is adjacent to the reserve and has produced several historical eruptions, most recently in 1988–1990 when the Navidad volcanic vent opened and produced a new lava flow still visible today.
-The reserve's substrates are primarily basaltic and andesitic volcanic rocks and pyroclastic deposits from Quaternary eruptions.
+Volcán Lonquimay (2,865 m), one of Chile's most active volcanoes, is adjacent to the reserve and has produced several historical eruptions, most recently in 1988–1990 when the Navidad volcanic vent opened on December 25, 1988 and produced a cinder cone that grew to over 200 m height and a lava flow extending several kilometres.
+[1]) The reserve's substrates are primarily basaltic and andesitic volcanic rocks and pyroclastic deposits from Quaternary eruptions.
 These young volcanic soils are fertile but poorly weathered, contributing to the high productivity of the Araucaria forest zone.
 Glacial landforms—moraines, U-shaped valleys, and glacial lakes—are present at higher elevations from Pleistocene ice advances.
 The Corralco ski resort on the adjacent Lonquimay slopes exploits the same volcanic terrain.

 Climate And Weather